datacarpentry/image-processing/episodes/04-drawing.md

 > > ~~~
 > > {: .language-python}
 > >
-> > We could expand this solution, if we wanted, to draw rectangles, circles and lines
+> > We could expand this solution, if we wanted,
-> > at random positions within our black canvas.
-To do this, we could use the `random`
+> > to draw rectangles, circles and lines at random positions within our black canvas.
+> > To do this, we could use the `random` python module,
-> > python module, and the function `random.randrange` which can produce random numbers
+> > and the function `random.randrange`,
-> > within a certain range.
+> > which can produce random numbers within a certain range.
 > >
 > > Let's draw 15 randomly placed circles:
+> >
 > > ~~~
 > > import random
 > >